-tery, a watch battery voltage is usually 1.5 volts.
+Don't bother trying to using a watch battery.
+Besides being more expensive than a hearing aid battery, a watch battery voltage is usually 1.5 volts.
 In old hearing aids this increased voltage could actually make the hearing aid produce a bit more power.
-The few times I've seen a watch battery in a newer (digital) hearing aid, the hearing aid simply would not work on that battery.
+The few times we've seen a watch battery in a newer (digital) hearing aid, the hearing aid simply would not work on that battery.